 “Late in the evening the D. of Wellington joined me & walked for a considerable time up & down the lawn with me.
 He talked for some time of the Duchess & his domestic annoyances, complained bitterly of the distress it was to him to be united to a person with whom he could not possibly live on any terms of confidential intercourse.
 He assured me had repeatedly tried to live in a friendly manner with her … [but] it was impossible … & it drove him to seek abroad that comfort & happiness abroad that was denied him at home.”

-When her husband was absent, it was reported that Kitty generally passed her summers at Tunbridge Wells, a town in western Kent, England, 40 miles south-east of central London.
+When her husband was absent, it was reported that Kitty, like Eliza de Feuillide, generally passed her summers at Tunbridge Wells, a town in western Kent, England, 40 miles south-east of central London.
 She also didn’t mix much in society preferring to keep a low profile.
-One newspaper noted:
+The Dublin Evening Packet and Correspondent noted:

 “[S]eldom, very seldom, [did she] attended the ball and card assemblies, but was remarkably fond of [plays], and generally visited the theatre once or twice a week.
 Her two sons appeared to engross her chief care and attention.
 Almost every afternoon, with book in hand, she would accompany them on foot in their donkey rides.
 Her most intimate friends were the two Misses Berry, whom Caroline, Princess of Wales, visited during her stay at the Wells.
 Quietly and unattended, with her book basket in her hand, Lady Wellington used to walk to their residence to pass the day with them.
 Accompanied by her two friends, she was one evening occupying her usual box at the theatre, when despatches, announcing ‘another glorious victory’ achieved by her husband, were read on stage.
 ‘God save the King,’ was immediately sung in full chorus, and Ellis, one of the actors, in the excitement of the moment, extemporised an additional stanza, containing, of course, a warm eulogy on the noble hero.
 The unexpected mention of her husband’s name excited her ladyship so much that, after leaning forward and loudly applauding, she burst hysterically into a strong flood of tears, and was, in her turn, most enthusiastically cheered; but she was of so unobtrusive a nature, that she appeared overwhelmed by the notice thus obtained.”